openwisp/openwisp-monitoring/docs/developer/extending.rst

 section in the django documentation
 <https://docs.djangoproject.com/en/dev/howto/custom-management-commands/>`_.

-15. Import the automated tests
+15. Import the Automated Tests
 ------------------------------

 When developing a custom application based on this module, it's a good